cjhudlin/VOXCOMM-intercom/PROTOTYPE_AGREEMENT.md

 ## 11. Acceptance

-To accept the terms of this agreement, send an email to **[YOUR EMAIL]** with the following subject line:
+To accept the terms of this agreement, send an email to **walkrush28@gmail.com** with the following subject line:

 ```
 AGREE — Easy Tour V1 Prototype Agreement